hugomfandrade/Gym-Management-App/README.md

 ## Project Description

 This Android app is designed for gym use and supports three types of users: Administrators, Gym Staff (Personal Trainers, Instructor) and Gym members.
 Each one has its own account and can log in to the app.
 The user will interact with different components of the app, depending on the user's credential.
+The Android program is structured with the Model-View-Presenter (MVP) pattern to help alleviate various complexities associated with concurrency.

 This app can be watched [here](https://www.youtube.com/playlist?list=PLuERM-U4AtnnfP6aC1H5wwm5zGNTV-5fn).